-Four Academic Scholarships will be awarded for Year 9 students starting their journey at the College in 2019.
+Three Academic Scholarships will be awarded for Year 9 students starting their journey at the College in 2020.
 The primary criterion for these awards is a student's performance in the College's Scholarship Examinations.
-Each Academic Scholarship covers a maximum of 50% of the College's annual tuition fees for five years.
+Each Academic Scholarship provides $5000.00 toward tuition fees for five years.
 Please note that all those sitting the Academic Scholarship Examination will be expected to pay a $100 processing fee, which should be forwarded with the completed application form.

 Music scholarships and bursaries

-Candidates for these awards will be auditioned by the Head of Music and will need to show proficiency (Grade 4 or higher) in one or more instruments.
-The Music Scholarship covers a maximum of 50% of the College's annual tuition fees for five years.
-Scholarship winners will be expected to take an active and willing part in performance music at the College.
+There will be three music scholarships available in 2020.
+Candidates for these awards will be auditioned by the Head of Performing Arts and will need to show proficiency (Grade 4 or higher) in one or more instruments.
+Each music scholarship provides $5000.00 toward tuition fees for five years Scholarship recipients will be expected to take an active and willing part in performance music at the College.

 More information on music scholarships can be found here.

 Scholarships are available for students with exceptional all-round ability.
 These may be awarded to students entering at any level.
-The extent of these awards depends on the funds available.Download a Sports Scholarship application form
+There will be three sports scholarships available in 2020.
+Each will provide $5000.00 towards tuition fees.Download a Sports Scholarship application form

 James Webster Memorial Scholarship